RobGarrard/Fine-scale-prediction-of-leaf-nitrogen-content-and-yield-in-sugarcane/README.md

 *Iurii Shendryk, Jeremy Sofonia, Robert Garrard, Yannik Rist, Danielle Skocaj, and Peter Thorburn* (2019).
 Fine-scale Prediction of Leaf Nitrogen Content and Yield in Sugarcane using UAV LiDAR and Multispectral Imaging.

+The notebook contains a section in which we compare the predictions of our model to an independent data set collected by Sugar Research Australia.
+We do not have permission to publish their data set, so the corresponding section of the notebook will not execute.